louiskhenghao/formzk/libs/mui/README.md

 ## Using Formzk.MUI.Form

-`Formzk.MUI.Form` works similarly to `Formzk.Native.Form` or `Formzk.Form` but includes additional functionality for layout rendering.
+`Formzk.MUI.Form` works similarly to `Formzk.Native.Form` or `Formzk.Form` (from `@formzk/core`) but includes additional functionality for layout rendering.
 It allows developer to define the form layout using a `config` prop that accepts a multi-dimensional array.
 Each sub-array represents a row, and each object within a sub-array represents a column

 Please refer the example below